supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab5.md

     ![](../media/lab-05/image017.png)

    **Note**: Settings page opens.
-In the left panel you will find all the Dataflows listed.
+In the left panel, you will find all the Dataflows listed.

 6. In the center pane, select **Refresh history** link.